hill/doto/README.md

 `$ doto tomorrow` (`$ doto tom`)

-Open any day in the previous week:
+Open any day in the current week:

 `$ doto tue`